Behavioral experiments and animal welfare

 png Animal behavior experiments help to understand the intricate relationship between brain functions and the associated behavior.
 Images generated with DALL-E (source for the left and right image)

-Behavioral experiments help to understand the intricate relationship between neurobiology and behavior, essentially deciphering how brain functions translate into observable actions.
-This understanding is crucial as it helps illuminate the neural circuits and mechanisms underlying various behaviors, ranging from basic locomotor activities to complex cognitive tasks like learning, memory, and social interaction.
-By utilizing animal models, scientists are able to probe these relationships in detail and under controlled conditions.
-Techniques like optogenetics and two-photon calcium imaging have been instrumental in this endeavor, revealing how specific neurons, circuits, and neuronal populations encode, process information, and drive behavior (Deisseroth, 2011; Svoboda & Yasuda, 2006).
+By utilizing animal models, we are able to probe these relationships in detail and under controlled conditions.
+Techniques like optogenetics and in vivo two-photon imaging have been instrumental in this endeavor, revealing how specific neurons, circuits, and neuronal populations encode, process information, and drive behavior (Deisseroth, 2011; Svoboda & Yasuda, 2006).
 This research not only propels our fundamental understanding of the brain but also aids in developing novel treatments for neurological and psychiatric disorders, which often manifest as aberrant behaviors stemming from dysfunctions in neural circuitry.

 png Abstract representation of a mouse in a behavioral maze task (left) a zebrafish in a water basing (middle), and a fruit fly “under” investigation (right).
 Images generated with DALL-E (source for the left, middle, and right image)